MangoLanguage/MangoDocumentation/documentation/language/basic-syntax.md

     this.dummyMethod();
 }
 ```
 Method declaration requires access modifier and keyword `fun`.
-Also, it supports setting return
+Also, it requires setting return
 value type and specifying arguments types.

 ```